jcdk/py-s3-mongo-import/README.md

-# Scaffolding in Python/Flask for creating a MongoDB import and AWS S3 bucket upload app
+# Bsaic template in Python/Flask for creating a MongoDB import and AWS S3 bucket upload app

 Can be run on local with variables defined in .env or deployed to Railway and use configured environment variables.